 A "yes" vote amends the constitution to remove language allowing slavery and involuntary servitude as punishment for crime; yet the measure would still allow work programs to be ordered as part of sentencing.67 A "no" vote retains current language prohibiting slavery and involuntary servitude except as punishment for crime.
+68

-68 that this ballot measure "would work in tandem with 10 Section 41 of the Oregon Constitution, which establishes work requirements for adults in custody, and is not intended to repeal that section."
-Thus, this ballot initiative would remove the compulsory prison labor exemption, but keep intact language that still allows the state to require individuals to perform labor through the state work requirements program.
-It is unclear how this measure would impact current provisions requiring incarcerated people to enroll in work programs.
+There is a law in Oregon that requires a nonpartisan committee to write a short and simple explanation of each ballot measure.69 In this summary, the committee recognizes that this ballot measure "would work in tandem with 10 Section 41 of the Oregon Constitution, which establishes work requirements for adults in custody, and is not intended to repeal that section."70 Thus, this ballot initiative would remove the compulsory prison labor exemption, but keep intact language that still allows the state to require individuals to perform labor through the state work requirements program.
+It is unclear how this measure would impact current provisions requiring incarcerated people to enroll in work programs.71 language that declared: